 In January 2016 the Penguin device was towed from Hatston Pier in Orkney to Falmouth Port on the Cornish Court, where it was planned for deployment (along with two other penguin devices) at the Wave Hub test facility, as part of the Clean Energy From Ocean Waves (CEFOW) project.
 The project is funded under the EU’s Horizon 2020 programme and aims to test arrays of devices in challenging sea conditions over a period of several years.
 However, in December 2016 it was announced that the deployment location would be changed to EMEC as a result of a change in schedule.
 This change in schedule led to the need for a challenging winter deployment, setting the requirements for fast connections that are available at EMEC.

-More recently, the Penguin device arrived in Orkney at the beginning of February 2017, where it is being prepared for deployment.
-The deployment is planned to take place in early 2017.
+More recently, the Penguin device arrived in Orkney at the beginning of February 2017 to be prepared for development.
 The installation methods set out below refers to the initial deployment of the Penguin device at the EMEC site (2011), however, it is anticipated that this installation method will remain broadly similar for this most recent deployment.
 No additional environmental baseline data was gathered for the 2017 deployment.

-Construction of a second device is also planned to begin in summer 2017 which is also planned for deployment at the EMEC site.
+Construction of the first new Wello device began in the summer of 2017 which is also planned for deployment at the EMEC site.

 The following potential impacts were considered during the environmental assessment: